-Pace through transitions – You will move faster in the intermediate classes because practitioners will know the names of most of the exercises, and will know the transitions between the exercises.
+Pace through transitions – You will move faster in the intermediate classes because you will know the names of the exercises and the transitions between the exercises.

 Movement vocabulary – The beginner and intermediate exercises are different!
 Mastering the beginner exercises will allow you to safely advance to the intermediate exercises.
 Progressing too soon may confuse you or prevent you from getting the full benefits of each exercise.
 It may cause frustration as well because the class will be moving faster than you can keep up with when you don’t know the exercises, transitions, or equipment changes.

 Am I ready to move from a beginner into an intermediate class?

 If you know the answers to most of these questions then YES!
 If you are not sure, ask your teacher:

 - Do you know how many springs you need for footwork?

-- Do you know what props you need for the short box series?
+- Do you know what you need for the short box series?

 - Do you know how to prepare your leather straps for frogs and leg circles?

-- Do you know what is means to “run” on the reformer?
+- Do you know what it means to “run” on the reformer?

 If I’ve been practicing Pilates for years, will I get a workout in a beginner class?

 You will absolutely get a full-body workout in a beginner class even if you have been doing pilates for years.
 You will move.
 You will sweat.
-You will strengthen your core, legs, and arms, and you will stretch.
+You will strengthen your core, legs, arms, and you will stretch.
 You may even be surprised just how hard you will work.
-When you fully have the exercises in your body, you feel the work in a deeper way!
+When you fully have the exercises in your body, you feel the work in your body!

-Written by Lauren Bruker, Certified Classical Teacher at Pilates Fit Studio in Peewee Valley, KY
+Written by Erica Walters, Owner & Senior Classical Teacher at Pilates Fit Studio in Peewee Valley, KY